tawasta/website/website_settings/README.rst

 * Toggleable settings/customizations under "customize" menu:
    - Hide Sign In Button
    - Add Social Media Icons to Top Menu
+* Define landing page for logging in
+   - Go to Website > Settings and add url to Landing Page

 Configuration
 =============